-New Dyson Pure Cool TP04 Tests show the purifier reduced indoor PM2.5 levels pollution by just 49% in a typical room size.
-This data adds to a growing amount of evidence and tests showing the Dyson air purifier underperforms purifiers far cheaper than it.
+New Dyson Pure Cool TP04 tests show the purifier reduced indoor PM2.5 pollution levels by just 49% in a typical size room.
+This data adds to a growing amount of reviews and tests showing the Dyson air purifier underperforms purifiers far cheaper than it.

 Dyson Pure Cool TP04 Test: Marketing Hype or Really Effective?